 There are a few great things about Cambria quartz that make this stone rise above the competition.

-One of the most important reasons we love Cambria is its durability is stronger than marble or granite.
-Because of this, the product doesn’t scratch and kitchen island hangovers can be longer without support.
+One of the most important reasons we love Cambria is that its durability is stronger than marble or granite.
+Because of this, the product doesn’t scratch and kitchen island overhangs can be longer without support.

 Design selection is another benefit.
-There are over 150 colors options to choose from in the Cambria design palette.
+There are over 180 colors options to choose from in the Cambria design palette.
 This company also invests in product technology.
-This allows the company to provide unique color patterns which no other brand can offer.
+This allows the company to provide unique color patterns that no other brand can offer.
 After someone selects a color, they often look at the product finish.
 Whether you select a matte or high-gloss finish, both come with a lifetime warranty.
-Many other brands do not offer the same warranty with their Matte product.
+Many other brands do not offer the same warranty with their version of a matte product.

 In addition to the range of colors and finishes, the depth and clarity of each color are unlike any other quartz product on the market.
 Other products may appear cloudy and unfinished, and won’t have the richness you may be trying to achieve.

-Last, we’d like to highlight there is no maintenance with this product.
-The product is nonabsorbent, which means it doesn’t scratch or stain, and it never needs sealing or re-polishing.
+Last, we’d like to highlight that there is no maintenance with this product.
+The product is nonabsorbent, which means it doesn’t scratch or stain, and it never needs sealing or polishing.
 These factors alone make us love this surface in the hardest working areas of a space.
 Only warm soap and water are needed for easy cleanup.
 The performance of this product will stand the test of time.
-We see many purchasers select this product as they use their countertop for multiple purposes in everyday life from dining, work table and even a spilled glass of wine is no concern.
+We see many purchasers select this product as they use their countertop for multiple purposes in everyday life, including dining or work surface.
+Even a spilled glass of red wine is no concern with Cambria quartz.

 Quartz Stone Buyer Beware

-A small warning to the shopper researching quartz products.
-Some solid surface companies market their product as “quartz,” but only about two percent of the product may include quartz.
+A small warning to the shopper researching quartz products: Some solid surface companies market their product as “quartz,” but only about two percent of the product may include quartz.
 This is very misleading to the customer.
-The industry standard of 70 percent or higher to be a true quartz product with all the benefits discussed above.
+The industry standard is 90 percent or higher to be a true quartz product with all the benefits discussed above.

 If one were to purchase a product with a small percentage of quartz, he or she may notice performance issues such as scratching, staining, absorbing liquids and other product defects.
-Think of it like you are eating chocolate chip cookies, but there is only one chocolate chip in each cookie.
-They may still look pretty on the outside, but end up being pretty disappointing.
+Think of it as though you purchased chocolate chip cookies, but there was only one chocolate chip in each cookie.
+They may still look pretty on the outside, but end up being highly disappointing.

 Favorite Quartz Stone Colors

-The following are among our favorite Cambria quartz colors and patterns for a variety of reasons detailed below.
-Cambria has over 150 designs to select from in their palette and we’ve highlighted our top 12 that we find most common in kitchen design today.
-From a soapstone alternatives to the lovely marble look, this product is beautiful and practical.
+The following are among our favorite Cambria quartz colors and patterns for a variety of reasons.
+Cambria has over 180 designs to select from in their palette and we’ve highlighted our top 12 that we find most common in kitchen design today or compatible with trending looks.
+From soapstone alternatives to the lovely marble look, this product is beautiful and practical.

-- Ironsbridge: The creams & whites, and the repetitive pattern will add texture to a design.
+- Ironsbridge: The creams and whites, along with the repetitive pattern, will add texture to a design.
 Read more about Cambria vs. Marble.

 - Swanbridge: A wonderful alternative to marble that has more of a consistent pattern.
 Read more about Cambria vs. Marble.